Table of Contents

 Before you write a job description, make sure you have a specific job to describe.
-A job description is not something you write first and then look for someone to fill.
+A job description is not something you write first and then look for someone to fill in.

 The reason for a job description is to help find the right person for the job.
 It should be honest and accurately reflect what the candidate can expect.

 Job descriptions often seem written in English, but they are not.
 They are written in Job Description Language (JDL).
-Each organization and department has its dialect of JDL, so you have to learn yours and follow its rules.
+Each organization and department have their dialect of JDL, so you must learn yours and follow its rules.
 If you try to speak standard English, candidates will think you are describing someone else’s job or something wrong with your company.

 Treating JDL as a programming language is usually helpful.
 JDL is a little like HTML: there are a limited number of tags (e.g., “requires” and “must”); values can be given for some titles (e.g., “3-5 years experience”); and some tags take lists instead of single numbers (e.g., “good communication skills” instead of “excellent communication skills”).